phetsims/geometric-optics/doc/implementation-notes.md

   LightObjectNode
 ```

+For the framed object, a second "point of interest" is also implemented.
+See `SecondPoint` and `SecondPointNode`.

 ## Optical Images

 In geometric optics, an **image** is the likeness of an object produced at a point in space by an optic.
 Since that term conflicts with the name of PhET's `scenery.Image` class, we use **optical image** in the code where there is potential for confusion.